Abandoned vehicles are covered by the Local Government Act 1974

 Vehicles that are considered a total wreck and of little value will be towed and dumped immediately.
 Where possible, the last known registered owner will be liable for all costs.

 Illegal rubbish dumping

-It is an offence to dump rubbish of any kind in public places, the roadside or parks and reserves.
+It is an offence to dump rubbish of any kind in public places, on the roadside or in parks and reserves.
 We will investigate anyone dumping rubbish and may take enforcement action.

-Trees and shrubs overhanging footpaths
+Trees and shrubs over footpaths

 Trees, shrubs, plants and vegetation

-Council is responsible for maintaining vegetation on Council owned land and in public places, parks and reserves.
+We are responsible for maintaining vegetation on Council owned land and in public places, parks and reserves.

 Property owners are responsible for the upkeep of their own property and are responsible for any nuisance or damage that their vegetation causes to neighbouring properties.

 We don’t get involved with disputes between neighbours, and suggest you talk openly to find a solution that works for both parties.